YEAHDOGS/castle-os/README.md

-# Castle OS 🏰 — "Clone Wars", Phase 1
+# Castle OS 🏰 - Work in Progress

 Castle OS is Castle as its own Linux distribution: a flashable appliance based directly on rolling **Arch Linux** that can act as a **router**, a **NAS /